$125 per 50 Minute Individual Session

 Insurance companies decide treatment.
 They determine the number of sessions and the frequency.
 I believe this should be you and your therapist’s choice.
 Sometimes you need shorter sessions or longer ones.
 Maybe you need them 2x per week or once a month.
 When an insurance company is involved, they decide payment.
 My clients who choose not to use their insurance can enjoy the freedom to choose what is best along with the therapist.
 I want you to get the best quality of counseling treatment.

-I accept cash, and all major credit cards as forms of payment.
+I accept all major credit and debit cards as forms of payment.

 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
 Otherwise, you may be charged for the full rate of the session.